garrettfoster13/NotSoSmartDeploy/README.md

 ## POC for decrypting PDQ SmartDeploy credentials

 Prior to version 3.0.2046, PDQ SmartDeploy used static, hard-coded, universal encryption keys for credential storage.
-More information can be found here.
+More information can be found PLACEHOLDER.

 ## Installation